All optical chaos synchronization between nonidentical optomechanical cavities: System Modeling

 dimensionless power needs to equivalent, that is,

-and lastly with the use of the condition in Eq. (\ref{eq4}) the detuning of the two cavities satisfy
+and lastly with the use of the condition in Eq. (\ref{eq6}) the detuning of the two cavities satisfy

-provided the coupling phase factor in Eq. (\ref{eq2}b) is maintained at
+provided the coupling phase factor in Eq. (\ref{eq4}) is maintained at locked phase $\phi_{\text{lock}}$ such that

-The choice of imaginary coupling phase factor in Eq. (\ref{eq6}) ensures that the optical field from cavity 1 modifies the detuning of cavity 2.
-By fixing $\Delta_1$ and $\Delta_2$ at optimum values satisfying Eq. (\ref{eq5}), the effective detuning in cavity 2 (given by $\Delta_2^{\text{eff}}=\Delta_2+\sqrt{\kappa_{e_1}\kappa_{e_2}}$) matches that of detuning in cavity 1 at the synchronization manifold.
-Effectively, the cavities possess identical detuning values and if the other mentioned parameters are equal, similar dynamical response is expected in the cavities and thus complete chaos synchronization is an allowed solution of Eqs. (\ref{eq2}).
-Since $\kappa_{e_{1,2}}\neq0$, the actual detuning in the cavities has to be different, which is $\Delta_1\neq\Delta_2$, and thereby follows a counter-intuitive approach as in general cases all the possible parameters in coupled optical nonlinear oscillators are equivalent.
-There can be also alternative situation for complete synchronization, where $e^{i(\phi_d+\phi_c)}=i$ leading to the condition $\Delta_2-\Delta_1=\sqrt{\kappa_{e_1}\kappa_{e_2}}$, but it induce poor synchronization which is further discussed later.
-The adjustment of the detuning values is feasible experimentally by changing the optical resonance frequency in each of the cavity \cite{koehler2018direct,dinyari2011mechanical,bekker2018free}.
-The propagation delay phase $\phi_d$ is determined by the length of the optical fiber, while the $\phi_c$ is adjusted by the phase controller block, and therefore, the combination of these decides the overall coupling phase factor.
+where $\phi_{\text{lock}}=\phi_d+\phi_c$.
+The choice of imaginary coupling phase factor in Eq. (\ref{eq8}) ensures that detuning in cavity 2 effectively matches that of detuning in cavity 1 (that is, $\Delta_2^{\text{effective}}=\Delta_2+\sqrt{\kappa_{e_1}\kappa_{e_2}}=\Delta_1$) at the synchronization manifold.
+If the other mentioned parameters are equal, similar dynamical response is expected in the cavities and thus complete chaos synchronization is an allowed solution of Eqs. (\ref{eq3}).
+Since $\kappa_{e_{1,2}}\neq0$, the actual detuning in the cavities has to be different, which is $\Delta_1\neq\Delta_2$, and thereby follows a counter-intuitive approach as in general cases all the possible parameters in coupled optical nonlinear oscillators has to be equivalent.
+Here, the different detuning results in spectral separation of optical modes which can lead to suppression of the optical interaction between the cavities \cite{zhang2012synchronization}.
+However, as seen from Eq. (\ref{eq7}), the difference between $\omega_{c_1}$ and $\omega_{c_2}$ is within cavity linewidth $\kappa$ (since $\sqrt{\kappa_{e_1}\kappa_{e_2}}<\kappa$), which ensures that there is spectral overlap of the optical modes.
+There can be also alternative situation for complete synchronization, where